 We'll take a break.

-As we continue, Sean Hannity show Sarah Carter, Victoria Tunsing with us.
+All right, as we continue, Sean Hannity show, Sarah Carter, Victoria Tunsing with us.

-Because don't we know that Hillary and Hil according to Donna Brazil Hillary running the DNC that it was all their money paying fusion GPS and they're claiming it wasn't used as a predicate as far as they know for the warrants, the surveillance warrants against Trump, either candidate or president elect.
+Because don't we know that Hillary and according to Donna Brazil Hillary running the DNC, that it was all their money paying Fusion GPS, and they're claiming it wasn't used as a predicate as far as they know for the warrants, the surveillance warrants against Trump, either candidate or president-elect.

 Do you believe that?